Marita21/ThermalDesign/README.md

 ## How to Run

-1. Make sure Python 2 is installed.
+1. Make sure Python 2 is installed..
 2. Run the main script: